 Goldman Sachs (Apple Card)

-What it’s offering: Apple Card customers may have received an email about an option to enroll in Apple Card’s customer assistance program, which allows enrolled cardholders to skip their monthly payment without accruing extra interest or paying penalties.
-To skip your Apple Card payment this month, visit the support page to enroll in the lender’s customer assistance program.
+What it’s offering: Apple Card customers may have received an email about an option to enroll in Apple Card’s customer assistance program, which you can visit on the lender’s support page.

 What it’s offering: If you’ve been affected by the coronavirus, you can defer your payments through HSBC’s relief program.
 The lender is also offering to reduce your payments, waive interest charges and waive late fees for 90 days from the time you enroll in the program.

 Navy Federal Credit Union